Rep. William Orton

 - H.R.
 2239 (104th): Mixed-Blood Ute Indian Tax Status Act

 From Jan 1991 to Sep 1996, Orton missed 69 of 3,394 roll call votes, which is 2.0%.
-This is better than the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
+This is on par with the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: